 Rabies

 Rabies is a viral infection that causes inflammation of the brain and spinal cord, which is almost always fatal.
 Rabies is usually transmitted to humans from the bite of an infected animal.
 Bats, skunks, foxes and raccoons are the most common animals to have rabies in Canada; however, human rabies cases are very rare.
-Following exposure to a potential rabid animal, individuals should thoroughly wash the wound and seek immediate medical attention to assess the need for post exposure vaccination.
+Following direct contact with a bat or exposure to a potentially rabid animal, individuals should thoroughly clean and flush wounds with soap and water and seek immediate medical attention to assess the need for post exposure treatment.

 For animal testing or suspected cases of rabies, please contact your local public health unit.